opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 ## Migrating to Data Prepper 2.0

-Starting in Data Prepper 1.4, the trace processing uses Data Prepper's Event model.
-This allows pipeline authors the ability to configure other processors to modify spans or traces.
-To provide a migration path, Data Prepper 1.4 introduced the following changes.
+Starting in Data Prepper version 1.4, trace processing uses Data Prepper's event model.
+This allows pipeline authors to configure other processors to modify spans or traces.
+To provide a migration path, Data Prepper version 1.4 introduced the following changes:

 * The `otel_trace_source` has an optional parameter `record_type` which can be set to `event`.
 When configured, it will output event objects.
 * The `otel_trace_raw` replaces `otel_trace_raw_prepper` for event-based spans.
 * The `otel_trace_group` replaces `otel_trace_group_prepper` for event-based spans.

-In Data Prepper 2.0, the `otel_trace_source` will only output Events.
-Data Prepper 2.0 also removes `otel_trace_raw_prepper` and `otel_trace_group_prepper` entirely.
-To help migrate to 2.0, you can configure your trace pipeline using the Event model.
+In Data Prepper version 2.0, the `otel_trace_source` source will only output events.
+Data Prepper version 2.0 also removes the `otel_trace_raw_prepper` and `otel_trace_group_prepper` entirely.
+To migrate to Data Prepper version 2.0, you can configure your trace pipeline using the event model.